“Success can beget success, and celebrating at work helps to build momentum, improve morale, and make the hard times

 The benefits continue beyond retention.
-According to organisational anthropologist and CEO Judith Glaser, celebrating success stimulates feelings of “inclusion, innovation, appreciation, and collaboration” in the brain, which pave the way for creative thinking, calmer work environments, increased focus and resilience to stress – even during periods of high pressure.
+According to organizational anthropologist and CEO Judith Glaser, celebrating success stimulates feelings of “inclusion, innovation, appreciation, and collaboration” in the brain, which pave the way for creative thinking, calmer work environments, increased focus and resilience to stress – even during periods of high pressure.

-Let’s not forget that human beings are inherently social: it’s no accident that we call our firms organisations and companies, where progress relies on the cooperation of many people.
+Let’s not forget that human beings are inherently social: it’s no accident that we call our firms organizations and companies, where progress relies on the cooperation of many people.
 Celebration is a cornerstone of social bonding: it’s one way we identify belonging to a group or culture.
 If you like the sound of loyal employees and strong work culture, it’s time to up your celebration game.

 “As you celebrate your wins, others look for ways to participate in what you have successfully built.”

 — Bill Carmody, Trepoint Founder and CEO

 According to Gallup, both meaningful public and private recognition are bigger motivational perks than being given a promotion, bonus or raise.
 However, you can’t shortcut your way to giving recognition – and having an official recognition program does not automatically guarantee your employees will feel authentically recognised.